 The Illustrated Architectural Guide to Falkirk and District says Dunmore contains "cottages variously crafted in contrasting Scots and Cotswolds vernacular: former with bracketed roofs, square-cut chimneys, porches and dormers; latter with clipped eaves, chamfered chimneys, slabbed gable trim and stone transomed windows."
 Most visitors will pass by the fine detail and simply be struck by the strong visual attraction of the village.

-Dunmore's river frontage looks partly across the River Forth to the Ochils beyond, and partly onto a small inlet which bites into this shore of the river.
+Dunmore's river frontage looks north-east over the River Forth to the Ochils beyond.
+There is also a small inlet which bites into this shore of the river.
 Here you find a stone pier once obviously used to moor boats, while the far side of the inlet is the location of more houses, these complete with a semi-island feel.

-A little south of Dunmore, standing back from the main road in its own grounds, is what you could be forgiven for thinking is Dunmore Park House.
-In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, out of sight in an estate now best known for the marvellous Dunmore Pineapple.
+A little south of Dunmore, standing back from the main road in its own grounds, is what you could be forgiven for thinking is the grand mansion of Dunmore Park.
+In fact it is the estate parsonage, whose grandeur gives some indication of the style and scale of the now ruinous main house, largely hidden by trees in an estate now best known for the marvellous Dunmore Pineapple.